jinghao/jinghao.github.com/_posts/2009-04-11-formalization-of-an-informal-assignment.md

 The only difference between the two mothers is race.
 One's black and one is white.
 Everything else is a consequence of it: in the 1940s-1950s America, being black meant limited career opportunities.
 But I can't explain why they're different just because of their difference in race.

 I might as well write an essay about how this is impossible given the dependent nature of everything but what each character is born with.
-The <a href="http://dailycow.org/node/145">state of the entire universe at any particular instant is a function of the immediately-preceding state</a>, and in a similar way, the circumstances of the characters are a direct result of how they began.
+The [state of the entire universe at any particular instant is a function of the immediately-preceding state](http://dailycow.org/node/145), and in a similar way, the circumstances of the characters are a direct result of how they began.

 This doesn't make sense.
 Help me.
 This is why I'm an Engineer, so I can actually solve and prove things that can be solved and proven.